MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 ```

 ### -EnableThirdPartyAddress
-The EnableThirdPartyAddres parameter enables or disables using third-party reporting tools for user submissions.
+The EnableThirdPartyAddress parameter specifies whether you're using a third-party user message reporting product instead of the Microsoft integrated reporting experience.
 Valid values are:

-- $true: Users use third-party tools to report messages to the recipients specified by the ThirdPartyAddresses.
-- $false: Users use the Report Message add-in to report messages.
-This is the default value.
+- $true: The Microsoft integrated reporting experience is turned off.
+You specify the email address of the custom Exchange Online mailbox to receive user reported messages using the ThirdPartyReportAddresses parameter.
+- $false: The Microsoft user reporting experience is turned on.
+You allow users to report messages to Microsoft, to a custom mailbox, or both.

+To turn off the Microsoft integrated reporting experience, set this parameter to the value $true and specify an email addressing using the ThirdPartyReportAddresses parameter.

+To turn on the Microsoft integrated reporting experience, do the following steps:

+- Set the value of this parameter to $false.
+- Set the value of the ThirdPartyReportAddresses parameter to blank ($null).

+And then do one of the following steps:

+- Set the value of the EnableReportToMicrosoft parameter to $true.
+- If you want to prevent user from reporting messages to Microsoft (the value of the EnableReportToMicrosoft parameter is $false), you must set the value of the ReportJunkToCustomizedAddress, ReportNotToCustomizedAddress, and ReportPhishToCustomizedAddress parameters to $true AND specify the same email address for the ReportJunkAddress, ReportNotJunkAddress, ReportPhishAddress parameters in the same command.

 ```yaml
 Type: Boolean